-It is important that a student chooses studies which interest them and in which they can achieve.
+It is important that a student chooses studies which interests them and in which they can strive to achieve success.
 Students who choose unwisely and are unable to cope with a study may lose confidence and find themselves struggling in other studies as well.